jwuensche/scionlab-scripts/README.md

 # apt install mkdocs
 ```

-The run the following command to get a live-update in your browser while you are typing the documentation.
+Then run the following command to get a live-update in your browser while you are typing the documentation.

 ```
 $ cd project/path/